Paopun20/PaoPaoDataStore/docs/index.md

 db:sendToDiscord(true)
 ```

-## When NOT to Use PPDB
+## When NOT to Use PPDS

-PPDB is optimized for structured, persistent data storage.
+PPDS is optimized for structured, persistent data storage.
 Consider alternatives for:

 - **Real-time leaderboards**: Use OrderedDataStore directly
 - **Highly volatile data**: Frequent changes may overwhelm the system
-- **Client-side data**: PPDB is server-only
+- **Client-side data**: PPDS is server-only
 - **Temporary session data**: Consider regular variables or attributes

 ## Contributing

-PPDB is open for contributions!
+PPDS is open for contributions!
 Whether you have ideas for improvements, bug fixes, or new features, we welcome your input:

 - 🐛 **Report Issues**: Found a bug?
 Open an issue with detailed reproduction steps
 - 💡 **Feature Requests**: Have an idea?
 Share it in the discussions